Myonmu/VulkanTut/README.md

 When Unity first launched Render Graph to replace the old SRP API, it was quite scary to write.
 I was never so certain why would I need to specify the resources I need to access in what way before calling rendering code.
 Actually, when I heard about Render Graph, I thought it was actually a graphical interface like Shader Graph.

 After diving into vulkan and its Render Passes and Subpasses, I began to see the whole picture.
 What Render Graph does, essentially, is automatically resolving dependencies between passes (synchronization) and group sub passes into a render pass.

+Now, the primary source of this knowledge comes from [the famous 2017 post](https://themaister.net/blog/2017/08/15/render-graphs-and-vulkan-a-deep-dive/), informative, but also, the code is 3k lines long which is slightly daunting.
+To facilitate comprehension, I decided to break this down into...more bite-size pieces.
+This might not be entirely correct due to my still-limited knowledge.

+#### Reformulation of Goals

+So, what should a render graph system achieve?

+- A way to specify a *Subpass*, with its *input* and *output* *usages*, its *execution order* and a *render function* telling what the subpass should do.
+Here, *Subpass* is both a Vulkan lingo and Unity lingo, except for Unity they kept *Scriptable Render Pass* in code due to historic reasons.
+Also, the *execution order* of a subpass is often less pronounced in articles I have read, as they generally use declaration order.
+In Unity, however, a serialized property is used (e.g. "Before GBuffer" )
+- Manage resource allocations automatically, with the option to *import* externally allocated resources.
+To achieve this, the *input* and *output* usages mentioned above should be decoupled from actual resource (means you don't provide raw Vulkan handles as usage information).
+Instead, they should be a custom data type that contains enough information for us to allocate the required resources later.
+And *import* would simply mean a process to bind an actual resource to the custom data type and remove it from render graph's auto-management system.
+- Deduct the proper usage of resources, so that when specifying input and output usages, we only need to consider a small subset of the resource's properties, such as size, memory access (read/write), format, etc. An example of deducible property is `StoreOp`, which you could also verify in Unity: If a resource is accessed later in the frame and there's no way to combine it with a pass that writes to the resource, the StoreOp of the resource in the writing pass would become `Store`.
+And if it isn't used later, StoreOp becomes `Don't Care`.
+But, obviously, figure out what properties can be deducted is tricky and often requires to think about the relationship between passes.
+- Automatically create *Render Passes* by grouping *Subpasses*.
+- Automatically generate *barriers*.

+To summarize, these requirements mean:

+- Data structure of `RenderGraphNode`, and `RenderGraph`.
+- Data structure of `AttachmentUsageDeclaration`, and a way to use this declaration to allocate resources (similar to RTHandles).
+Note that the Declaration might not necessarily be the datatype we use directly in allocation, it could be converted into an `AttachmentAllocInfo` if that makes more sense.
+- Figure out what can be deducted from subpass relationships.
+(This would mean `AttachmentUsageDeclaration` will only have the necessary fields while `AttachmentAllocInfo` would have deduced fields).
+- Find the *Merge Condition* of the subpasses.
+(Resolve render graph into vulkan render passes)
+- Find *when to add synchronization*.